google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

    acquisition and storage strategies.
 1. Set the number of times to pass the data to the model.
 Remember that our models will be using an optimizer to try to find good weights.
-In order to do this it helps to pass the data to the model a few times.
+In order to do this, it helps to pass the data to the model a few times.
 1. Shuffles the data between repeats.
 1. Defines the mini-batch size.
 This is the number of data points that will be passed to the model in each training step.

-Note that repitition and batch are hyperparameters that you can change in the model.
-You might find that you don't need to repeat the data as much or that you need to repeat it more.
+Note that repetition and batch are hyperparameters that you can change in the model.
+You might find you don't need to repeat the data as much or that you need to repeat it more.
 You might find that smaller batches work better than big batches.
 -->